muratk3n/thirdwave/en/tweets/2020/week13a.md

 Media play and policy are two different things.
 This punk should not be part of policy.
 He helped current gov to sell the thing that shall not be named, [cough!
-Brexit]!, sorry the cough was supposed to cover the next word, but anyway, other than that, the spinner can cause serious damage.
+Brexit]!, sorry the cough was supposed to cover the next word there, but anyway, other than that, the spinner can cause serious damage.
 Limit access.

 [story about Cummins fuckup]